scrapjs/audio-through-stream/readme.md

 		//number of sample-frames processed
 		this.count;

-		//time of the current chunk
+		//If time of the current chunk is more than 3s, stop generation if (this.time > 3) this.end();
-		this.time;
 	}
 });

 //End stream
 audioNode.end();

-//Stop processing
+//Pause processing
 audioNode.pause();

 //Continue processing